 Each thing that we build is a ritual; every word that we speak is a spell.

-In an attempt to unpack such an idea I will first attempt to draw a parallel between the underrated classic Arnold Schwarzenegger film Last Action Hero and the Action Replay cheat code device.
+In an attempt to further unpack such an idea I will now attempt to draw a parallel between the underrated classic Arnold Schwarzenegger film Last Action Hero and the Action Replay cheat code device.
 Because the Action Replay was kind of like the magic ticket from Last Action Hero.